Founder & President of the Wellness Society

 Founded as Florida Fitness in St Petersburg, FL in 1981

-Fair, S.E. (in progress) Wellness and Physical Therapy 2020.
-Palatka, FL: Wellness Society
+Fair, S.E.
+(2020) Wellness and Holistic Physical Therapy, 2nd edition.
+Palatka, FL: Wellness Society.

 Fair, S.E.
 (2006) Wellness and Physical Therapy.
 St Augustine, FL: Wellness Society